syncfusion-content/uwp-docs/uwp/Menu/Getting-Started.md

 {% endtabs %}

-2.Now add the `SfMenu` control with a required optimal name using the included namespace
+2.Now add the `UWP Menu` control with a required optimal name using the included namespace

 {% tabs %}